gcc-mirror/gcc/gcc/config/mmix/mmix.md

     = mmix_get_hard_reg_initial_val (Pmode,
 				     MMIX_INCOMING_RETURN_ADDRESS_REGNUM);

-  /* FIXME: There's a bug in gcc which causes NULL to be passed as
-     operand[2] when we get out of registers, which later confuses gcc.
+  /* NULL gets passed as operand[2] when we get out of registers,
-     Work around it by replacing it with const_int 0.
-Possibly documentation error too.  */ if (operands[2] == NULL_RTX)
+     which later confuses gcc.
+Replace it with const_int 0.  */ if (operands[2] == NULL_RTX)
     operands[2] = const0_rtx;